You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Other people are going through all of this too.

-Your coworker who irritates you?
-They have a security arrow and a stress arrow.
-They have triggers.
-They have superpowers.
-They have a childhood story that shaped how they see the world.
+That coworker who irritates you has the same setup: superpowers, triggers, a secure self, a stress self, and a childhood story that shaped how they see the world.

 Your partner who confuses you?
 Same thing.